joseph-higaki/supervised-learning-R/readme.md

 ## Regression Analysis for Child Carseat Sales
 Given a dataset of 400 observations (locations) with 11 variables, we need to predict the sales volume.

 [Dataset documentation](https://rdrr.io/cran/ISLR/man/Carseats.html)

 **Answer**

-We used Linear Regression with 8 different variable combinations.
+I used Linear Regression with 8 different variable combinations.
 Model performance was evaluated using Mean Square Error

-R script found here [script](htpps://permalink)
+R script found here: [regression_hands_on.R](https://github.com/joseph-higaki/supervised-learning-R/blob/49a1736775369dd641223a31f2e1a28ad98eabec/regression_hands_on.R)

 ## Classification Analysis for Breast Cancer